TimothyADavis/agnonthebeach/index.md

   <li>Isabella Prandoni (INAF-IRA)</li>
 </ul>
 </td></tr></table>
 Stars (*) denote designated points of contact for all matters related to the code of conduct.
+If you need to contact us about the conference please email <a href="mailto:loc@agnonthebeach.space">loc@agnonthebeach.space</a>.